seandstewart/bardly/pending/romances/the-tempest/11-player.md

 For your advancement!
 Do you understand me?

 **SEBASTIAN**
-Methinks I do. …
+Methinks I do. ...

 **ANTONIO**
-… And how does your content
+...
+And how does your content
-Tender your own good fortune?…
+Tender your own good fortune? ...

 **SEBASTIAN**
-… I remember
+...
+I remember
 You did supplant your brother Prospero.

 **ANTONIO**